Unsupervised Local Discrimination for Medical Images: Introduction

-For contrastive learning method, the contrastive rule, i.e., the rule of constructing negative and positive pairs, is the vital component.
-Various ingenious rules have been proposed in different imaging modalities, including color fundus \cite{li2020self,li2021rotation}, chest X-ray \cite{han2021pneumonia,zhang2020contrastive} and MRI \cite{chaitanya2020contrastive}.
-Taking the similarity of corresponding fundus fluorescein angiography (FFA) and color fundus, Li et al. \cite{li2020self} treated color fundus and FFA of the same patient as positive pairs and images from different patients as negative pairs, where modality-invariant and patient-similarity features are captured to enhance retinal disease diagnosis.
-Based on the property that aligned MRI images share similar contents in the same anatomical region, Krishna et al. \cite{chaitanya2020contrastive} managed volumes of the similar position as positive pairs to learn global and local features to improve downstream segmentation tasks.
-These methods deeply explore the characteristics of investigated medical images and tasks, and the proposed rules are effective for their research topics.
+In contrastive learning methods, the contrastive rule for constructing negative and positive pairs is of vital importance.
+Recently, ingenious rules have been proposed for various medical modalities images, including color fundus images \cite{li2020self,li2021rotation}, chest X-ray images \cite{han2021pneumonia,zhang2020contrastive}, and MRI \cite{chaitanya2020contrastive}.
+For example, based on the similarity between fundus fluorescein angiography (FFA) images and color fundus images, Li et al. \cite{li2020self} treated the color fundus image and the FFA image of the same patient as a positive pair and otherwise as negative pairs, by which modality-invariant and patient-similarity features were captured to enhance retinal disease diagnosis.
+Based on the hypothesis that aligned MRI images share similar contents in the same anatomical region, Krishna et al. \cite{chaitanya2020contrastive} managed volumes of similar positions as positive pairs to learn features to improve segmentation tasks.
+These methods have thoroughly investigated the characteristics of medical images and the demands of tasks, and the proposed models are proven effective for solving the targeting tasks.

-However, most of the recent work focus on making instance-wise comparison to learn global features \cite{li2020self,li2021rotation,han2021pneumonia,zhang2020contrastive,sowrirajan2020moco}, local discrimination, which is desired for describing lesions, minor tissue and tiny structures, has not been sufficiently explored and made use of.
-Although a few works such as \cite{chaitanya2020contrastive} aim to learn local features by forcing features of the same position in aligned images gathering together, this rule relies on well-aligned images and is ineffective to images with severe deformation of anatomical structures.
-Furthermore, most of current techniques are designed for specific medical modalities or tasks, and thus there are some requirements for the training data, which limits their application scenarios.
-For example, corresponding color fundus and FFA are needed in \cite{li2020self}, paired image and text are needed in \cite{zhang2020contrastive}, and human-crafted radiomic features are needed in \cite{han2021pneumonia}.
+Most of the recent work focuses on constructing positive/negative pairs from a global perspective to learn discriminative features \cite{li2021rotation,han2021pneumonia,sowrirajan2021moco}; however, the local discrimination, which is essential for depicting lesions, minor tissues, and tiny structures, has not been sufficiently investigated and exploited.
+Aiming to learn local features from aligned corresponding positions in the registered images, \cite{chaitanya2020contrastive} relies on image registration and is ineffective for images with severe anatomical deformation.
+Furthermore, most current techniques are specifically designed for specific imaging modalities or tasks.
+Correspondingly, particular training data is needed for the modality-specific or task-driven models, which in turn hinders the current contrastive learning models from broad clinical applications.
+For example, corresponding color fundus images and FFA images are needed in \cite{li2020self}, and image-text pairs are needed in \cite{zhang2020contrastive}.